 The northern frontiers of India are defined largely by the Himalayan mountain range where its political boundaries with China, Bhutan, and Nepal lie.
 Its western borders with Pakistan lie in the Punjab Plain and the Thar desert.
 In the far northeast, the Chin Hills and Kachin Hills, deeply forested mountainous regions, separate India from Burma while its political border with Bangladesh is defined by the watershed region of the Indo-Gangetic Plain, the Khasi hills and Mizo Hills.

 The Ganges is the longest river in India and forms the Indo-Gangetic Plain.
 The Ganges-Brahmaputra system occupies most of northern, central and eastern India, while the Deccan Plateau occupies most of southern India.
-Along its western frontier is the Thar Desert, which is the seventh-largest desert in the world.
+Along with its western frontier is the Thar Desert, which is the seventh largest desert in the world.

 Officially, India's highest point is K2 at 8,611 m, though this is in the Pakistani-administered Kashmir, a disputed region.
 Kanchenjunga in Sikkim at 8,598 m is the second-highest point in India.
 Climate across India ranges from equatorial in the far south, to Alpine in the upper reaches of the Himalayas.